 - Feeling driven or “speedy” all day

-- Difficulties with PMS, menstrual periods, perimenopause or menopause
+- PMS, difficult menstrual periods, hormonal shifts of perimenopause or menopause

 - Low libido